madeindjs/music-metadata-search/README.md

 Search in your local music library using quick filters on metadata tags

 Arguments:
-  path                             The directory of local files (default: "/home/alexandre/github/madeindjs/music-playlist-generator")
+  path                             The directory of local files (default: "/home/alexandre/github/madeindjs/music-metadata-search")

 Options:
-  -V, --version                    output the version number -q, --query [genre]              Search the term everywhere (in album, artist, title, genre) -w, --where [where]              SQL WHERE expression
+  -V, --version                    output the version number -q, --query [genre]              Search the term everywhere (in album, artist, title, genre, comment) -w, --where [where]              SQL WHERE expression
-                                   You can filters on columns: album, artist, title, genre, year, mtime, bpm, bitrate, duration
+                                   You can filters on columns: album, artist, title, genre, comment, year, mtime, bpm, bitrate, duration
-                                   Example: `genre LIKE "%Rock%" AND duration between 60 AND 120` -g, --genre [genre]              Filter by genre of the track using `LIKE` operator It's an alias of: `--where 'genre LIKE "%Electro%"'` -a, --artist [artist]            Filter by artist of the track using `LIKE` operator
+                                   Example: `genre LIKE "%Rock%"` AND duration between 60 AND 120 -g, --genre [genre]              Filter by genre of the track using `LIKE` operator It's an alias of: `--where 'genre LIKE "%Electro%"'` -a, --artist [artist]            Filter by artist of the track using `LIKE` operator